stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 ## Enable Disk Encryption ##

-FIXME
+Enable *LVM* and disk encryption when prompted during the setup process.

-Current versions of Solus include a full-disk encryption system.
-You should enable disk encryption during the installation process, because it is the only protection against anyone with physical access to your computer.
-All other security measures will be completely bypassed if someone with physical access simply restarts the computer with a bootable pen drive.
+Disk encryption is the only protection against anyone with physical access to your computer.
+All other security measures will be completely bypassed if someone with physical access simply restarts the computer with a bootable pen drive or remove the internal hard drive.

+## Set a Password for UEFI ##

+Modern Intel-based computers include UEFI firmware that runs when the machine is powered on, to start the operating system.
+Restart your computer, press the function key to enter the setup menu.
+Change the boot options so that the computer only boots from the hard drive, and set both a user password for startup, and an administrator password to protect the UEFI menus.

 # Do This First! #